moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/graph_metrics.md

 ### Example: node degree

-Node degree is the number of edges (links) connected to a node.
+Node degree is the number of edges connected to a node.

 High node degree is generally considered good as it means there are many edges in support of records in a cluster being linked.
 Nodes with low node degree could indicate links being missed (false negatives).

-However, erroneous links (false positives) could also be the reason for high node degree, so it can be worth inspecting the edges of highly connected nodes.
+However, erroneous links (false positives) could also be the reason for high node degree, so it can be useful to inspect the edges of highly connected nodes.

-Just like with density it is important to bear in mind custer size when looking at node degree, as bigger clusters can achieve higher node degree than smaller ones.
-Low node degree for bigger clusters can be more significant than for smaller clusters.
+Just like with density it is important to bear in mind custer size when looking at node degree.
+By consequence of having more nodes to form links between, nodes within bigger clusters can achieve higher node degree than those in smaller ones, meaning that low node degree for big clusters can be more significant.

-[TBC]

 ## 🔗 Edge metrics